telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/features/selection.md

 * __MultiExtended__: Multiple selection which can also be performed by using the Ctrl, Shift and arrow keys.

->caption Fig.1 MutiExtended Selection Mode
+>caption Figure 1: MutiExtended Selection Mode

 ![dropdown-and-listcontrol-dropdownlist-selection 001](images/dropdown-and-listcontrol-dropdownlist-selection001.png)